14 Ways You Are Ruining Your Own Happiness

 3. You think about other people too much

-– this goes hand in hand with #2.
+– for the record, I’m not saying that thinking about other people in a philanthropic way is bad.
+This is different and goes hand in hand with #2 above.
 You think about how they think about you, or worry how they feel, or are upset by how they feel toward you.
 Stay out of their minds and in your own business.
-Other people will do and think and feel however they want, no matter how much you are wishing they would be different.
+Other people will do and think and feel however they want, no matter how much you wish they would be different.
 Let them live their lives and focus on your own instead.

 For more help with people pleasing and struggling with needing to everyone like you, check out How To Stop People Pleasing and Live Your Damn Life.